sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/tools/websites.md

 - You work way faster.
 - You actually know how something works.
-- You do not have to visit all sorts of websites with cookies that are harder to navigate with a screenreader.
+- You do not have to visit all sorts of websites with cookies that are harder to navigate with a screen reader.

 ### 2. Don't use google